olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - Keeps looking through the list (using `currnode = list_next(currnode)` and getting `ctle` for each) until either the corresponding PID is found or `currnode = list_end(ctlist)`
   - If `list_empty(ctlist)` then return `ERR_CHILD` immediately
   - If the given PID is not found in the table (and is not `-1`), then return `ERR_CHILD`
-- If the given PID is found, then call `sleeplock_acquire(ctle->ct_lock)`
+- If the given PID is found, then call `sleeplock_acquire(ctle->wait_lock)`
-  - Once the sleeplock is acquired, then the child process must have finished
+  - Once the sleeplock is acquired, then the child process must have finished and written its exit status to `ctle`
   - Extract the exit status from the struct and save it to be returned later
-  - Release and then free the sleeplock
   - Remove `ctle` from the `ctlist` using `list_remove(currnode)`
   - Free `ctle`
   - Return the PID of the child
 - If the given PID is `-1`, then loop through the entries of the `ctlist`, trying `sleeplock_try_acquire` on each until one of them returns true
-  - Apply the same steps
+  - Apply the same steps as above
   - Return the PID of the child for which `sleeplock_try_acquire` returned true
-  - The exit lock is only necessary if `sleeplock_try_acquire` returns false and we want to modify that entry anyway, but in this case, we just move on, so no need to acquire it
+- The exit lock is not necessary at any point in the wait call, since it is only acquired by exiting threads or threads interacting with separate process data
+  - By using a sleeplock instead, the thread calling wait never interacts directly with any other thread, so it never needs to acquire the exit lock

 #### exit